foospidy/GitGrepBugs/README.md

 ### Usage

-Both examples assume the GitGrepBugs script is in your PATH.
+Examples below assume the GitGrepBugs script is in your PATH.

 Example 1:
 ```